mantzas/blog/content/post/20170106_tripping_the_circuit.md

 - Max Retry Execution Threshold defines how many retries are allowed in the half-open state

 The C# implementation can be found @ [clouddotnet](https://github.com/mantzas/clouddotnet).
-The implementation is generic, asynchronous and thread safe.
+The implementation is generic, asynchronous and thread safe and lock-free.
 The Go implementation can be found @ [gocloud](https://github.com/mantzas/gocloud).
 The implementation is idiomatic and "goroutine" safe.